 Symptoms duration of the current illness was less than 24 hours in 47% of cases, and in only 23% lasted more than 4 days.
 69% of the parents defined their child's illness as mild.

-Parents' answers to some knowledge questions, about antibiotic treatment in 122 visits of children with URTI.
+Table 3 shows parents' answers to some factual questions, about antibiotic treatment in URTI.

 Younger parents had a lower expectation for antibiotic treatment (escort parent age 30.5+5.2 vs. 31.2+6.2, p = NS, other parent age 32.4+5.3 vs. 37.4+7.4 p = 0.01).
 Higher educated parents had a lower expectation for antibiotic treatment (escort parent years of education 14.5+2.5 vs. 12.8+2.1, p = 0.001, other parent years of education 14.9+2.4 vs. 13.2+2.3 p < 0.005).